Castles in Communities

-This is an Ireland Archaeological Field School run by the Foothill College Anthropology program running from July 1 to August 2.
-We call ourselves the Castles in Communities Project, which is beginning its fourth of many field seasons in County Roscommon, Ireland.
+This is an Ireland Archaeological Field School run by the Foothill College Anthropology program running from July 5 to August 1.
+We call ourselves the Castles in Communities Project, which is beginning its fifth of many field seasons in County Roscommon, Ireland.
 For the past 15 years our group of anthropologists has trained over 400 students in places like Ecuador and Belize.
 The move to Ireland has been incredible.
 People exhibit unparalleled warmth and the places we visit are just amazing.
 We are excited to share it all with you!

 - Step 1 Download the application